Insecurity in itself is something that’s problematic in society. And it’s the root cause of most problems you can think of.

 The concept “the law of equivalent exchange” is a constant theme, meaning for everything you do, you get an equal amount back in return.

-The reality isn’t so straightforward though, and the anime explores this in depth and has some solid writing.
+The reality isn’t so straightforward though, and the

 18. Gurren Lagann